RainwayApp/rainway-sdk-web-demo/readme.md

 # Rainway SDK Web Runtime Demo
-Sandbox/example app to be used for testing and experimenting with the Rainway SDK.
+Example app to be used for testing and experimenting with the Rainway SDK.

 Check out our documentation at https://docs.rainway.com.